Conductive keratoplasty (CK) reduces need for reading glasses

 Prior to a conductive keratoplasty procedure, your eye doctor may recommend that you first wear a contact lens for near vision correction on one eye for a period of time to make sure you are able to adapt to monovision.
 But this is not a requirement.
 People who adapt well to a monovision contact lens fitting typically are able to tolerate a CK procedure.

-During your CK consultation, your eye doctor may conduct another test that involves holding a +1.00 diopter lens for near vision correction in front of your non-dominant eye.
+As an alternative, during your NearVision CK consultation your eye doctor may perform a quick monovision test that involves holding a +1.00 diopter lens for near vision correction in front of your non-dominant eye.

-You may be a good candidate for NearVision CK if your eyewear prescription has been stable for at least one year and you:
+You may be a good candidate for conductive keratoplasty if your eyewear prescription has been stable for at least one year and you:

 Is Vision Correction From Conductive Keratoplasty Permanent?